splunk/public-o11y-docs/admin/notif-services/servicenow.rst

      - 3

-For :strong:`Event` issues, the ServiceNow integration sets the :strong:`Severity` of the issue based on the Observability Cloud alert severity (see :ref:`severity`).
+For :strong:`Event` issues, the ServiceNow integration sets the :strong:`Severity` of the issue based on the Splunk Observability Cloud alert severity (see :ref:`severity`).
+The :strong:`Event` integration also creates an event whenever an alert is sent or cleared.

-The following table shows the Observability Cloud severity for :strong:`Event` issues:
+The following table shows the Splunk Observability Cloud severity for :strong:`Event` issues:

 .. list-table::
    :header-rows: 1